josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 The US Department of Justice announced a superseding indictment charging 17 alleged members of the Iran-based Mabna Institute.

 The charging announcement describes a campaign beginning in 2013 and continuing through at least 2017.
-It alleges intrusions affecting:

-- 144 US universities;
-- 178 foreign universities;
-- at least 42 US private-sector companies;
-- at least 11 foreign private-sector companies;
-- at least five US federal and state government agencies;
-- and at least two non-governmental organisations.

-The government alleges theft of more than 31 terabytes of academic data and intellectual property and says the university spearphishing campaign was conducted on behalf of the IRGC.
+It alleges intrusions affecting universities, private-sector companies, US federal and state government agencies and NGOs, and says the university spearphishing campaign was conducted on behalf of the IRGC.

 ### Evidentiary status